The official site for the TBA-TOC: where the best of the best are crowned TBA-SA Cham

 *We reserve the right to refuse an athlete admittance to compete if special circumstances are present.

 Do I Have to Reserve a Check In Time?
-Can I Check in on Friday or Saturday?
+Can I Check in at another time than listed?

 All Fighters are asked to reserve a check in time to keep things running smoothly and to keep the process quick for everyone.
-There is a link in the menu to reserve your time.
+There is a link on the event page to reserve your time.

 Will I Have to Weigh In More Than Once?